wp-plugins/bbp-topic-count/readme.txt

 Works with wordpress 3.8.1 and bbpress 2.5.3

-To set which combinations and what wording to use, go to

-Dashboard>settings>bbp topic count

-and follow the instructions

 == Installation ==
 1. Go to Dashboard>plugins>add new
-2. Search for \"bbp topic count\"
+2. Search for 'bbp topic count'
 3. Click install
 4. and then activate
 5. Go to Dashboard>settings>bbp topic count and follow the instructions to select which items to display, and what labels they should have